HoneyTauOverTwo/DSPSeedSearch/README.md

 ## How to use

 The mod operates in two different ways:
-1. showing you the biggest dyson sphere star for the current seed being viewed in the `New Game` window and
+1. showing you the biggest dyson sphere star for the current seed being viewed in the `New Game` window;
 2. searching through a configurable amount of seeds when you click the `Credits` window.

 The first one will only output some text in BepInEx's console.
 The latter will create files in the game's save location folder (%USERPROFILE%\Documents\Dyson Sphere Program\ on windows).